Ultimate Guide to Buy Tennis Nets

 LOB-Sport has been Germany’s number one brand for high-quality tennis nets for many years.
 All nets come in the 42ft doubles size complete with head cable in double loop finish.

 LOB-Sport nets are made in Germany.
-They are now available in the UK exclusively through Teamgeist Ltd. Tennis clubs and schools can purchase through our ecommerce site here.
+They are now available in the UK exclusively through Teamgeist Ltd. Tennis clubs, schools and private tennis court owners can purchase directly through our Tennis Court Supplies ecommerce shop.

-If you are a retailer, please contact us for a trade price list by emailing us through or contact form here.
+If you are a tennis retailer or tennis court builder, please contact us for a trade price list by emailing us through our contact form here.